OwenRichards1/ms-identity-node/README.md

-# Code samples for Microsoft ide1. **Browse the scenario folders** above to find the sample that matches your use case.
+# Code samples for Microsoft identity platform documentation - Node.js
-2. **Read the sample's README.md** for prerequisites, setup instructions, and code walkthroughs.
-3. **Clone and run the sample** following the provided steps.

-All samples use the latest supported Node.js versions and Microsoft Authentication Library (MSAL) for Node.js.
+Welcome to the Microsoft Identity Platform Node.js Code Samples repository!

+This repository provides a comprehensive set of end-to-end samples demonstrating how to integrate Microsoft Entra ID authentication and authorization into Node.js applications.
+The samples are organized by scenario and technology, making it easy to find the right starting point for your needs.

 ### Sample Categories Overview